Medicare Coverage for Osteoporosis

 - Bones that break much more easily than expected

-Several factors — including your gender, age, race, lifestyle choices and medical conditions — can increase your likelihood of developing osteoporosis.
+Several factors — including your sex, age, race, lifestyle choices and medical conditions — can increase your likelihood of developing osteoporosis.

 For example, women are much more likely than men to develop osteoporosis, especially after menopause.